cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Finally, all nodes on the tree have have an assigned value, with the nodes on the path from the root to `alpha` having values `beta_1, ..., beta_BITS`, and all other nodes having value `0`.

-The IDPF construction now boils down to secret-sharing the node labels of that tree in an efficient way.
+The IDPF construction now boils down to secret-sharing the values at each node of that tree in an efficient way.
 Note that explicitly representing the tree requires `O(2^BITS)` space, so the generator cannot just compute additive shares of it and send them to the two evaluators.
 Instead, the evaluators will re-generate shares of the tree using an extendable output function (XOF).
 The basic observation is that if